zellij-org/zellij/README.md

 And most importantly, please read our [code of conduct](CODE_OF_CONDUCT.md).

 # Roadmap
-This file contains an ever-changing list of the major features that are either currently being worked on, or planned for the near future.
+This section contains an ever-changing list of the major features that are either currently being worked on, or planned for the near future.

   * <b>A layout engine</b> that would allow you to define how your panes will be (re)arranged when you open or close them.
 As well as when you change the terminal window size.
   * <b>Pane types beyond a simple shell prompt</b>, for example: